benevolent-games/marduk/README.md

     }>
     ```
     - notice the specific locations from where we're importing things
-1. Establish your `backstage.ts` module (this will be a web worker)
+1. Establish your `backstage.worker.bundle.ts` module (this will be a web worker)
     ```ts
     import {MySpec} from "./spec.js"
-    import {babylonBackstage, theaterWorker} from "@benev/marduk/x/theater/index.babylon.js"
+    import {babylonBackstage, theaterWorker} from "@benev/marduk/theater/babylon"

     void async function() {